qCring/QuickVtk/docs/content/_docs/articles/implementing-a-vtk-wrapper-class.md

 This method will be called from [QML](https://doc.qt.io/qt-5/qtqml-index.html) every time a new value is assigned to the `numberOfPoints` property.
 There are three steps involved in applying a new value to a property:

 - `m_vtkObject->SetNumberOfPoints(numberOfPoints)` forwards the value to the [vtkPointSource](https://vtk.org/doc/nightly/html/classvtkPointSource.html) object.
-- `emit numberOfPointsChanged()` tells [QML](https://doc.qt.io/qt-5/qtqml-index.html) that any observers of the `numberOfPoints` property should be updated.
+- `emit numberOfPointsChanged()` tells [QML](https://doc.qt.io/qt-5/qtqml-index.html) that all observers of the `numberOfPoints` property should be updated.
 We will take a closer look at `-changed` signals a bit later.
 - `update()` is an inherited method from the [Vtk::Algorithm]({{ site.baseurl }}/api/Vtk/Algorithm) base class.
 Basically, all algorithms in the context of [VTK](https://vtk.org/) are connectable nodes in the visualization pipeline.
-If a single node changes, the whole pipeline has to be updated and an updated image must be rendered.
+If a single node changes, the whole pipeline has to be updated and a new image must be rendered.

-While `getNumberOfPoints` and `setNumberOfPoints` are both implemented, the `numberOfPointsChanged` method is only declared as signal in the header file.
+While `getNumberOfPoints` and `setNumberOfPoints` are both implemented in the **.cpp** file, the `numberOfPointsChanged` method is only declared as signal in the header file.
 The [Meta-Object Compiler (moc)](https://doc.qt.io/qt-5/moc.html) does the work for us and we only have to `emit` this signal after a value was changed.

 ## Property access in QML
-After building the project we have access to the `numberOfPoints` property.
-In order to show the rendered visualization in [QML](https://doc.qt.io/qt-5/qtqml-index.html), we will implement a simple pipeline by connecting different components using the object hierarchy:
+After rebuilding the project we have access to the `numberOfPoints` property.
+In order to render the [VTK](https://vtk.org/) content in [QML](https://doc.qt.io/qt-5/qtqml-index.html), we will implement a simple pipeline by connecting different components inside a `Vtk.Viewer` component

 >PointSource.qml
 {: .hl-caption}